-The most popular New Year’s Resolution for 2018 was to save more money.
+The most popular New Year’s Resolution is almost always to save more money.
 But this year, let’s actually do it.

 Start with a thorough review of your finances.
 This will help you determine your top financial priorities.
 Then, be very specific about what you want to accomplish over the course of the year.

 One of the most powerful things you can do to build the financial life you want is to set thoughtful, actionable goals.
 Our How to Set Life-Changing Financial Goals mini-course, which is just $19 through the month of January, can help you feel confident about what to do next with your money!

 As you review your current finances, take the time to calculate your net worth, track your income and expenses for the last few months so that you understand where your money is going, and then create/update your monthly budget.
 You can build good financial habits this year!

 - Are you surprised by your net worth?
 If you are surprised that it is low (or even negative), where do you want your net worth to be and what can you do to get back on track?

 - Would your loved ones know what to do – financially and for your kids – if something happened to you?
 Would you?
 Make a commitment to fill out a family emergency binder.

 - What is your top financial priority over the next year?
 Do you have debt to pay off?
 A large purchase you need to save for?
 Factor this into your budget so that you have a plan for success.